 The main management guidelines provide for organic growth in Italy and the consolidation of the Company’s presence in Europe, with the objective of improving supply security, flexibility and the quality of service of the entire gas system.

-STORAGE: the projects included in the plan, which are intended to improve the overall flexibility and security of the system, will deliver an increase in available storage capacity (12.0 billion standard cubic metres in 2016) of about 7% over the period in question and an increase of around 8% in peak capacity (238 million standard cubic metres per day in 2016).
+STORAGE and LNG: the projects included in the plan, which are intended to improve the system's overall security and flexibility, allowing an increase in the period in question of approximately 4% of the available storage capacity (12.2 billion standard cubic metres in 2017) and approximately 2% of delivery point capacity (250 million standard cubic metres/day in 2017).

 In addition, during the period of the plan, Snam will construct refuelling stations for natural gas vehicles, with the goal of increasing the number of existing methane service stations, to improve the quality of the service and to ensure a more balanced distribution of the stations.

 Furthermore, Snam will be able to leverage its international subsidiaries to promote greater interconnection between European infrastructure systems, and to develop greater diversification and flexibility of gas flows, while at the same time maximising the profitability of its assets.
 Snam, applying a selective approach and its financial policy, will monitor new opportunities to invest in infrastructure assets, including at the European level, with a risk profile in line with that of its current business portfolio

 Also for 2018, Snam confirms its attention to operational efficiency, applying initiatives that allow the maintenance of an essentially constant cost level in real terms for the core business.
 Snam will also ensure all necessary measures to promote the use of its know-how in gas infrastructure to serve investees and third parties.